 A common folly is to keep setting new goals when you get to the current one.
 It feels natural and normal but that does not qualify it being right too.
 If you keep shifting the goal post, you will keep working for the rest of your life.
 Your struggle between want-to-do versus have-to-do will continue.
 Ever setting new material goals is merely your mind fooling you and keeping you busy.

 Know what you want materially, give a portion of your life to attain that.
 Once done, consider busying yourself on things you have always wanted to do.
 Dedicate your life to the welfare of others or to your own spiritual attainment; both of which are not mutually exclusive; in fact, complementary.

 Although a matter of personal opinion, it is not worthwhile to waste your whole life on material pursuits.
 However successful, that will be a life incomplete and not without stress.
-Learn to strike the balance.
-If you are able to let go off your desires, your needs will come down accordingly.
+Learn to strike a balance.
+If you are able to let go of your desires, your needs will come down accordingly.
 And with that, the need for material struggle will start to disappear too.

 I know many people who could retire and live a more meaningful, fulfilling, and relaxed life.
 But they choose to continue with the struggle.
 Partly because their passionate and restless mind does not allow them to put their feet up and relax and partly because they do not know any better.
 Some, of course, do not want to know — successfools!